nthykier/IDEA-debpkg/README.md

  * Bundled spelling dictionary with common Debian package related terms and jargon to avoid some false-positive spelling mistakes.
  * Debian and Ubuntu bug numbers in `Closes` and http/https addresses are linkified.
- * A structure view providing a quick nagivation overview for indiviual versions.
+ * A structure view providing a quick navigation overview for individual versions.
    (<kbd>View</kbd> > <kbd>Tool Windows</kbd> > <kbd>Structure</kbd>)

 ### debian/control